CUCyber/presentations/recon/intro2info.md

 ## Tips for use

 * Make sure to categorize your data well
-* Dont just stick everything in one document
+* Don't just stick everything in one document
 * Keep data up to date
 * Use tags to speed up searching #findme